wilmoore/attributes.php/README.md

 -   PHP lacks intrinsic property get/set syntax; to compensate, we ceremoniously add setter/getter methods even when not needed.
 - 	Using `__get` and `__set` interceptors to avoid setter/getter cruft is not a good solution to the underlying problem.
 - 	Using a common base object to handle object attributes is not a good solution to the underlying problem.
--   Leaning on [complex IDEs](http://goo.gl/tUh9j) to produce the setter/getter cruft is not a good solution to the underlying problem.
+-   Leaning on [complex IDEs](http://goo.gl/tUh9j) to produce setter/getter cruft is not a good solution to the underlying problem.
 - 	Leaning on an [ORM](http://www.doctrine-project.org/blog/a-doctrine-orm-odm-base-class.html#last-words) is not a good solution since not every object in your domain needs to be persisted.

 Features
 ------------------------------

--   Omit `getter`, `setter` methods until needed.
+-   Omit **setter/getter** methods until needed.

+- 	JSON or Array representation of object attributes.

 -   Access `attributes` as (**no getter method needed**):